bcimbali/my-site-2/docs/theming.md

  │  │  └────  darkTheme.ts
  │  ├────  globalStyles.ts
  │  ├────  layout.ts
+ │  ├────  typography.ts
  │  └────  utils.ts
 ```

 `themes/` - A directory to house all the possible themes in the app.
 The files in here are essentially the culmination of the other theme files in the parent `styling/` directory.
-Themes exported from here are inserted into the global ThemeProvider.
-Currently, there is only the `darkTheme.ts` but more will be added soon.
+Themes exported here are inserted into the global ThemeProvider.
+Currently, only the `darkTheme.ts` exists, but more will be added soon.

-`globalStyles.ts` - All global styles; the global typography is set here, reusable classes, and other global settings live here.
+`globalStyles.ts` - All global styles and style overrides.
+The global typography is pulled in from `typography.ts` and applied here.

+`typography.ts` - As the name implies, all typography is handled here.

-`layout.ts` - All global page layout settings live here; the breakpoints, reusable media queries, global `12, 8, & 4` column grid settings, and the navbar heights live here.
+`layout.ts` - All global page layout settings live here; the breakpoints, reusable media queries, global `12, 8, & 4` column grid settings, homepage shipping container sizes, and the navbar heights live here.

 `utils.ts` - A catch all for handy/reusable styling settings or functions.
 Things like global CSS transition speed or things such as resubale hover settings live here.

+---

-##### Using Theme in Local Components
+#### Using Theme in Local Components

 To use the global theme in a component local style, import it into your component, and use the theme values directly in your `CSS`: